schwartzlab-methods/CellNEST/vignette/running_CellNEST_singularity_container.md

 It will generate edge_graph.pdf and edge_graph.svg in the current working directory.

-### Running CellNEST container on Digital Alliance using Apptainer
+### Running CellNEST container on Digital Research Alliance using Apptainer
-#### Pulling the Singularity image on Digital Alliance using Apptainer
+#### Pulling the Singularity image on Digital Research Alliance using Apptainer
 ```
 module load apptainer
 apptainer pull cellnest_image.sif library://fatema/collection/cellnest_image.sif:latest